sansetz/AoCSolutions/Readme.md

-﻿# Advent of Code Solutions – Sandra Setz
+﻿# Advent of Code Solutions

 Solutions for Advent of Code, developped in **C# (.NET 9)**